PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    ~~~
 >    {: .bash}
 >    - **(This will not work in the current state of the exercise)**, but still its good to have the instruction here
->    - Without the `-f` option, then the `Dockerfile` will be used by default
+>    - Without the `-f` option, then a file named `Dockerfile` will be used by default
->    - The full built of the `pawsey/openfoam:2.4.x` took around 6 hours
+>    - The full building process of the `pawsey/openfoam:2.4.x` takes around 6 hours
 >
 >    ~~~
 >    Sending build context to Docker daemon  16.38kB^M^M